 Stock transfer agent US market share

-Consolidate and track the performance of ALL of your investments with Sharesight
+Track the performance of all your investments with Sharesight

 If you’re an investor who owns shares registered with more than one stock transfer agent, or investments across different asset classes, markets, currencies or brokers, Sharesight is the ultimate tool to track all of your investments in one place.